derianrddev/SafeSwap/apps/backend/postgre-setup.md

 ## Data Persistence

-The database data is persisted through a Docker volume named `postgres_data`.
+The database data is persisted through a Docker volume named `safeswap_data`.
 This ensures your data survives container restarts and removals.

 ## Stopping the Database